 Malignant otitis externa requires immediate treatment, hospitalization, intravenous antibiotics, and possibly surgery.
 Surgery may be indicated for:

 Debridement, the removal of dead tissue, may also be necessary to help the healing process.

 Your doctor may also recommend:

-To help reduce your chance of getting otitis externa, or from having the condition recur, take these steps:
+To help reduce your chance of otitis externa, or from having the condition recur, take these steps:

 American Academy of Otolaryngology—Head and Neck Surgery

 Block SL.
 Otitis externa: providing relief while avoiding complications.
 J Family Practice.
 2005;54(8):669-676.

 National Center for Emergency Medicine Informatics.
 Otitis externa (swimmer's ear).
 National Center for Emergency Medicine Informatics website.
 Available at: http://www.ncemi.org/cse/cse0302.htm.
 Accessed August 21, 2014.